-These typical designs are based on an in-situ subgrade having a soaked CBR of 15 over the full depth.
+These are the minimum requirements and are based on an in-situ subgrade having a soaked CBR of 15 over the full depth, but are subject to any design considerations and construction traffic.
 If the in-situ subgrade does not achieve this strength then it may be improved by undercutting to a minimum depth of 600mm and replacing with an imported subgrade of pit sand, brown rock or other material supplied then compacted to achieve the required CBR value.

-If a subgrade of 600mm depth and CBR 15 is not practicable a specific design will be required as per Specific Design a) above.
+If a subgrade of 600mm depth and CBR 15 is not practicable, a specific design will be required as per Specific Design a) above.

-Unsealed pavements
+Unsealed pavements require a specific design and must be acceptable to Council, with the minimum standards (excluding the effects from construction traffic) and based on a subgrade CBR >15

 Unsealed pavements must be compacted with a minimum compacted thickness of 300mm of well graded, granular material with a minimum soaked CBR of 20.
 The maximum particle size must be no greater than 100mm.
 This pavement material must have sufficient fines to ensure that it does not unravel under the action of traffic.
 A material typically used on district unsealed roads is a high grade granular rock but will vary depending on locality.
 A 50mm minimum compacted thickness wearing course must then be constructed using GAP 20.
 The standard camber of unsealed pavements must be 1:20-1:17.